crocs-muni/sec-certs/CONTRIBUTING.md

 - Additionally, [compile.sh](https://github.com/crocs-muni/sec-certs/blob/main/requirements/compile.sh) script is used to compile pinned versions of requirements that reside in `.txt` files in the same folder.
 - Tests, linting and Docker all run against this reproducible environment of pinned requirements.

-## Branches and releases
+## Branches

-- `main` is the default branch against which all pull requests are to be made.
+`main` is the default branch against which all pull requests are to be made.
 This branch is not neccessarily stable, only the releases are.

-- [Releases](https://github.com/crocs-muni/sec-certs/releases) are prepared manually by tagging revisions of `main` branch with `x.y.z` according to [semantic versioning](https://semver.org).
+## Releases and version strings

+- On each revision pushed onto `main` that has `*.*.*` tag, a draft release is created with prepared changelog (this step can be skipped and the Release created right from the GitHub GUI).
+- This draft release is to be published manually by the maintainer.
+- Version string is not indexed in `git` but can be retreived maintained by `setuptools-scm` from git tags instead.
+- `setuptools-scm` will automatically, upon editable/real install of a package, infer its version and write it to `sec_certs/_version.py`.
+This file is not indexed as well.
+See more at [setuptools-scm GitHub](https://github.com/pypa/setuptools_scm)
-- Upon each release, the tool is automatically published to [PyPi](https://pypi.org/project/sec-certs/) and [DockerHub](https://hub.docker.com/repository/docker/seccerts/sec-certs).
+- On publishing a release, the tool is automatically published to [PyPi](https://pypi.org/project/sec-certs/) and [DockerHub](https://hub.docker.com/repository/docker/seccerts/sec-certs).

+Note on single-sourcing the package version: More can be read [here](https://packaging.python.org/en/latest/guides/single-sourcing-package-version/).
+The downside of our approach is that `.git` folder and editable/real install is needed to infer the version of the package.
+Releases can be infered without installing the project.

+### Currently, the release process is as follows

+1. (skip this optionally) Tag a revision with `*.*.*` tag -- this will create a draft release in GitHub.
+2. Modify changelog and publish the release (or create it from scratch with new tag).
+3. This will automatically update PyPi and DockerHub packages.

 ## Quality assurance